storj/storj/satellite/admin/README.md

 Removes the violation freeze on a user account so uploads and downloads may resume.
 User status is set back to Active.
 This is the only way to exit the violation frozen state.

+#### PUT /api/users/{user-email}/legal-freeze

+Freezes a user account for legal review so no uploads or downloads may occur User status is also set to Legal hold.
+The user cannot exit this state automatically.

+#### DELETE /api/users/{user-email}/legal-freeze

+Removes the legal freeze on a user account so uploads and downloads may resume.
+User status is set back to Active.
+This is the only way to exit the legal frozen state.

 #### DELETE /api/users/{user-email}/billing-warning